 Dr. Packham died on the 27th of February, 2009.
 At the time of his death he was married to Anne Helen (Cajka) (Baxter) Packham.

-*Dr. Charles Allan Stewart, Dr. John “Jack” C. Parry, Dr. Henry Peco and Dr. Bill Reid all appear on the Chatham-Kent Physician Tribute website.
+*Dr. Charles Allan Stewart, Dr. John “Jack” Clayton Parry, Dr. Henry Carl Peco and Dr. William James Reid all appear on the Chatham-Kent Physician Tribute website.